On-Campus Employment for Students

 Ask if they can offer academic credit in the form of an internship, research assistantship, or independent study.
 If they say yes, make sure you talk with the academic advisor for that department to find out departmental procedures for registration as well as talking to your own academic advisor.
-In addition to satisfying certain requirements, such as class level, most departments will require you to have a faculty sponsor.
-The sponsor will direct you and help define the academic component of your work, monitor your progress, and assign a final grade.

 What other local part-time jobs are available off-campus?